hadv/wisdomforge/README.md

 1. Make sure you're using Node.js LTS version (`nvm use --lts`)
 2. Verify your environment variables are correct
 3. Check Qdrant/Chroma connectivity
-4. Ensure the GEMINI_API_KEY is valid if using Gemini for embeddings
+4. Ensure your Qdrant instance is properly configured

 ## License